 The rationale included preventing undue exposure to the content of the exam, practice effect, fairness for those who are unlikely to be successful after many rewrites, and consideration of other exam policies in Canada.

 Please note, provincial regulators will have limitations on the number of times you can write the exam based on having a restricted/provisional license.
 Please contact your provincial regulator for more details.

 All requests for withdrawal from the exam must be made in writing at least two (2) weeks prior to the exam date.
 The deadline for any withdrawal is two (2) weeks prior to the exam date.
 You can make any of the following requests for withdrawal.

 All requests for withdrawal due to extenuating circumstances must be in writing with supporting documentation.
 Refunds or postponement may be provided at the discretion of the Executive Director.
 Circumstances that fall into the category of extenuating circumstances include illness and a death in the family.

 What is the refund policy for withdrawal from the NOTCE?

-You will be refunded 50% of the examination fee paid if CAOT receives written notification of such withdrawal a minimum of two (2) weeks before the exam date.
-If you are unable to write the examination due to other extenuating circumstances, not including travel to the exam site, you may apply for a refund.
-You must submit written evidence of the circumstances to CAOT.
-The amount of any such refund will be at the discretion of the CAOT.
+Candidates who are unable to write the examination due to circumstances beyond their control may apply for a refund.
+Such candidates must submit written evidence of the circumstances to CAOT.
+The amount of any such refund will be at the discretion of the Director of Standards.

 When do I get my NOTCE results?Exam results are uploaded to your CAOT Profile approximately 6-8 weeks after the written date.
 During the scoring process, all unsuccessful exams are hand-scored a second time to ensure accuracy.
 Exam results are final and they cannot be appealed.
 If the candidate wishes to have a second hand scoring review, you may request this service at a cost of $50.00 plus taxes.